-The Chartered Society of Physiotherapy (CSP) states that one in four people in the UK regularly work all day without taking a break, and are putting their health at risk.
+The Chartered Society of Physiotherapy (CSP) states that people in the UK regularly work all day without taking a break, and are putting their health at risk.

 The CSP’s UK wide survey also showed that over a third of staff regularly work through their lunch break, and nearly a quarter take no lunch break at all.
 Half of those not taking breaks at work do so because they have too much work to complete, while almost a third say it is because there are too few staff to cover the workload.

 Physiotherapists are concerned that poor work habits, such as not taking breaks at work, working in the same position for extended periods, going to work when ill or stressed, and not taking enough exercise, pose serious health risks.
 And for employers, the effect of this could be to cause potentially significant costs.

 What can we do to encourage people into taking breaks at work, or changing activities?

 Health and Safety (Display Screen Equipment) Regulations 1992, amended 2002, are clear about the requirement for regular breaks.

 They do not specify frequency or duration as this will depend upon the nature of the job, but do say that the timing of breaks is more important than the length, and that shorter more frequent breaks are preferable.
 Also, that users should have discretion to take breaks as needed, so that they can control the pace of work.
 They encourage breaks away from the desk and working environment.

 Workplace design, equipment provision and management practices that enable staff to work in a variety of settings may encourage more activity and less sedentary positioning.